-Students can access the form on the Counseling and Health website.
+Students can access the form on Counseling and Health.

 Failure to comply with this Policy will result in an administrative hold being placed on the Student's record, which will prevent registration for the next term's classes.
 Residential Students who have not complied with the stated Immunization Policy will also not be able to remain in their residence hall until completing this requirement.

-Information about the Immunization Policy can be found on the Counseling and Health website.
+Information about the Immunization Policy can be found on Counseling and Health.

 Photography For Official University Use